Use Cases

 URL Verification Handshake

-After saving your endpoint, Rye sends a verification request containing a Expected Response:
+After saving your endpoint, Rye sends a verification challenge.
+Your endpoint must respond with the ID of the webhook endpoint, found under Expected Response:

 Each webhook includes a cryptographic signature to verify its authenticity.
 See the verification section below.